What do I put in the ID number field?

 Are ACBL masterpoints awarded?

-Long answer: Early in the covid era, the ACBL contracted exclusively with BBO to run Virtual Club Games, Support Your Club Games, and Online “Regional” and “National” Tournaments.
-That contract prohibits awarding ACBL masterpoints for play on any other online platform (except for the grandfathered “unpigmented” masterpoint games on OKbridge and Swan).
+Long answer: Early in the covid era, the ACBL contracted exclusively with BBO to run Virtual Club Games, Support Your Club Games, and Online “Regional” and “North American” Tournaments.
+That contract prohibits awarding ACBL masterpoints for play on any other online platform (except for the grandfathered “unpigmented” masterpoint games on Funbridge, OKbridge, and Swan).

-If you don’t like this policy, please write to your representatives on the ACBL Board of Directors and Board of Governors.
+(If you don’t like this policy, you might write to your representatives on the ACBL Board of Directors and Board of Governors.)

 Even without masterpoints, we think RealBridge has so many advantages over BBO that many of us will want to play on RealBridge, at least occasionally!

 RealBridge doesn’t support convention cards at present.
 It’s courteous to give your opponents a one-sentence system summary at the start of a round, and of course you should make the normal alerts and announcements (see the next question).